ltb-project/service-desk/docs/hook.rst

 ^^^^^^^^^^^^^

 * External script / function input: login, dn, new_rdn, parent
-* External script output: first line: error message
+* External script output: for step=before external script, the expected output is: first line: error message, second line: dn, all other lines: JSON document with ``new_rdn`` and ``parent``  keys.
 * External script return code: 0 is a success, any other value means an error
-* Function return values: return code, error message
+* Function return values: for step=before function, the expected returned values are: return code, error message, dn, array with ``new_rdn`` and ``parent`` keys, for step=after, the expected returned values are: return code, error message

 Configuration parameters